JCOP 3 PGCA cards with Idopte middleware

 [Application_A]

-# key recovery for encryption/confidentiality certificate
+# key archival for new encryption/confidentiality certificate

 CertTempl=Recovery